 A balance sheet is a financial document that a company releases to show its assets, liabilities and overall shareholder equity.
 Balance sheets are useful tools for potential investors in a company, as they show the general financial status of a company.
 Be warned, though, that these only show the state of a company right now.
 To see a company’s trajectory, you’ll need to look at balance sheets over a time period of months or years.
-Want someone to do the work of examining balance sheets for you?
-Consider working with a financial advisor in your area.

 A balance sheet is a financial statement that shows you three things about a company: